Last updated: November 2, 2023

 A complete guide to the best things to do in Port Macquarie, from coastal tracks, beaches and waterfalls, to museums, scenic lookouts, and great food.

 The Port Macquarie region is a tourist-friendly destination on the Mid North Coast, located at the mouth of the Hastings River, halfway between Sydney and the Gold Coast.

 The town of Port Macquarie is known for its unique coastal and river setting, complemented by an unspoilt hinterland and a moderate climate.
 This makes Port Macquarie the perfect location for a short holiday, with lots of things to see and do.

-Read on, as we reveal our top 17 attractions and activities in and around Port Macquarie.
+Up for a fun long weekend away?
+Keep reading, as we will reveal our top 17 attractions and activities in Port Macquarie and the surrounding area.

 Top 17 Attractions and Activities

-In no particular order, here is our top 17 things to do in Port Macquarie and the surrounding area.
+Starting with the Koala Hospital, here is our list of top things to do in Port Macquarie.

 1. Koala Hospital

 The Port Macquarie Koala Hospital is a not-for-profit wildlife rehabilitation facility that has been rescuing and rehabilitating koalas since 1973.